-Producing engaging and compelling content is at the heart of what we do.
+Producing engaging and compelling content while supporting industry talent is at the heart of what we do.

 Corus plays a major role in Canada’s vibrant media and entertainment landscape.

-We continue to foster a strong and sustainable media industry that is both domestically successful and globally competitive through the acquisition, development, production and broadcast of content and the investment of millions of dollars in original Canadian productions.
+At Corus, we continue to foster a strong and sustainable media industry that is both domestically successful and globally competitive through the acquisition, development, production and broadcast of content in addition to the investment of millions of dollars in original Canadian productions.
 We also invest in education as it relates to broadcast journalism and partner with organizations and universities across Canada to support new voices and new talent.